kimtth/awesome-azure-openai-llm/README.md

 - [NIST AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework/ai-rmf-development): NIST released the first complete version of the NIST AI RMF Playbook on March 30, 2023
 - [Guardrails Hub](https://hub.guardrailsai.com): Guardrails for common LLM validation use cases
 - [AI models collapse when trained on recursively generated data](https://www.nature.com/articles/s41586-024-07566-y): Model Collapse.
 We find that indiscriminate use of model-generated content in training causes irreversible defects in the resulting models, in which tails of the original content distribution disappear.
 [24 Jul 2024]
+- [LLMs Will Always Hallucinate, and We Need to Live With This](https://arxiv.org/abs/2409.05746): LLMs cannot completely eliminate hallucinations through architectural improvements, dataset enhancements, or fact-checking mechanisms due to fundamental mathematical and logical limitations.
+[9 Sep 2024]

 ### **Large Language Model Is: Abilities**